codeadict/IGPython/README.md

 After that, choose either `pip install PIL` or `pip install Pillow`.
 Pillow is the pip-friendly version of PIL.
 You might as well install PIL system-wide, because there are little version-specific dependencies in Django applications when it comes to PIL.

+### Downloading the source code

+To get the latest Source Code clone this repository by running:

+	git clone git@github.com:codeadict/IGPython.git

+    Be sure to have git installed on your system.

+## Create Database

+After configuring OpenWeigh the next step is to create the database used by it by running:

+    python manage.py syncdb